 These Sourdough Bagels are chewy and so delicious!
 They are everything you love about bagels, but they are leavened with active sourdough starter for a natural rise, easier digestion and signature sourdough flavor.

-Once doubled punched down the dough and divide into 12 equal sections.
+Divide dough: Once doubled in size, punch down the dough and divide it into 12 equal pieces, about 108 grams each.
 I like to use a bench scraper for this.

-Taking one section at a time form each into a ball by pulling the sides to the middle of the dough and then flipping it over and with a hand in cupping shape rotate the dough ball a few times in a circle.
+Form into balls: Taking one section at a time, form the dough into a ball by pulling the sides to the middle of the dough and then flipping it over.
+With your hand in a cupping shape, rotate the dough ball a few times in a circle.
 Repeat with the remaining 11.

-Poke a hole in the middle of the dough and then using both pointer fingers rotate your fingers around each other making a hole in the middle of the dough.
+Shape into bagels: Poke a hole in the middle of the dough and then, using both pointer fingers inserted on each side, rotate your fingers around each other, making a hole in the middle of the dough.
+Ideally you want the size of the hole to be 1.5-2 inches.

 Notes